Rise Of Dark Stores: What They Are, Why They Matter & 10 Benefits

 A Bernstein analysis of quick-commerce economics found:

-• Delivery costs: About 45% of operating expenses, around ₹50 per delivery at scale
+- Delivery costs: About 45% of operating expenses, around ₹50 per delivery at scale

-• Staff costs: Another 30% for pickers, packers, and warehouse staff
+- Staff costs: Another 30% for pickers, packers, and warehouse staff

-• Remaining 25%: Covers rent, technology, and margin
+- Remaining 25%: Covers rent, technology, and margin

 The implication is stark.
 If your average order value is too low, you cannot absorb these costs.
 Quick-commerce platforms in high-density Indian zones typically see average order values between ₹400 and ₹700, with gross margins on grocery of 15 to 25 percent.
 The math only works when order volume is high, delivery routes are clustered, and wastage is minimal.

-Inventory Discipline Over Inventory Volume
+Inventory Discipline Matters More Than Stock Volume

 A common mistake in dark store launches is trying to stock everything.
-More SKUs sounds better but actually means more holding cost, more complexity, and more chances of stockouts in items that actually sell.
+More SKUs sounds better but actually means more holding cost, more complexity, and more chances of stock-outs in items that actually sell.

 The smarter approach is simple:

-• A-category items (fast movers like milk, bread, rice): Always in stock, stocked in depth
+- A-category items (fast movers like milk, bread, rice): Always in stock, stocked in depth

-• B-category items (moderate sellers): Shelf space but not priority restocking
+- B-category items (moderate sellers): Shelf space but not priority restocking

-• C-category items (slow movers): Stock minimally or remove entirely
+- C-category items (slow movers): Stock minimally or remove entirely

 A dark store with 3,000 tightly managed SKUs will outperform one with 8,000 poorly managed SKUs every single time.